Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Soldier for Life-Transition Assistance Program

-Soldier for Life-Transition Assistance Program (SFL-TAP) is the lead Army agency with responsibility to assist commanders with the execution of their transition assistance program under Public Law 112-56, the Veterans Opportunity to Work (VOW) Act of 2011.
-SFL-TAP provides full-spectrum transition services to Soldiers, Retirees and their Army Families in transition from active duty, or demobilizing.
-Statutory counseling employment life skills training includes job search, resume writing, career guidance, benefits use, and negotiation skills relevant to a successful transition to civilian life.
+Soldier for Life-Transition Assistance Program is the lead Army agency with responsibility to assist commanders with the execution of their transition assistance program under Public Law 112-56, the Veterans Opportunity to Work Act of 2011.
+SFL-TAP provides full-spectrum transition services to soldiers, retirees and their Army families in transition from active duty or those who are demobilizing.
+Statutory counseling employment life skills training includes job search, resume writing, career guidance, benefits use and negotiation skills relevant to a successful transition to civilian life.

 Services and assistance are provided by certified TAP counselors at absolutely no charge.
-Soldiers are required to begin transition activities not later than 366 days prior to separation; and authorized on-duty time to train and prepare for transition to civilian careers.
-The foundation course for Transition Assistance Program (TAP) is the mandatory Five-Day VOW Workshop which occurs weekly at the Soldier Development Center.
-Weekly Senior, and bi-monthly Executive-level Employment Workshops are available for officers, senior NCOs, and those eligible to retire with 20 years of active duty.
-Your assigned TAP Counselor will take it from there with one-on-one help with job search, writing a resume, cover letter, or thank you letter, developing a portfolio, posting the resume online, completing a job application, registering for VA Benefits and much more.
-In addition, optional Two-Day Seminars in the areas of Career Technical, Higher-Education, and Entrepreneur Tracks; as well as a host of specialty seminars ranging from Federal Resume to Troops2Teachers are available.
+Soldiers are required to begin transition activities not later than 366 days prior to separation and authorized on-duty time to train and prepare for transition to civilian careers.
+The TAP foundation course is the mandatory five-day VOW workshop which occurs weekly at the Soldier Development Center.
+Weekly senior and bi-monthly executive-level employment workshops are available for officers, senior noncommissioned officers and those eligible to retire with 20 years of active duty.
+Your assigned TAP counselor will take it from there with one-on-one help with job search, writing a resume, cover or thank you letters, developing a portfolio, posting the resume online, completing a job application, registering for Veterans Affairs benefits and much more.
+In addition, optional two-day seminars in the areas of career technical, higher-education and entrepreneur tracks, as well as a host of specialty seminars ranging from federal resume writing to Troops2Teachers, are available.

-The weekly two-day Career Technical Training seminar is facilitated by the US Veterans Administration and designed for individuals interested in attending trade or technical schools.
-This course guides Transitioners in evaluating training needs, and selecting the appropriate technical school.
+The weekly, two-day career technical training seminar is facilitated by the VA and designed for individuals interested in attending trade or technical schools.
+This course guides those transitioning in evaluating training needs and selecting the appropriate technical school.

-Soldier's opportunities to put what they learn into practice occur at SFL-TAP's bi-annual MEGA Career Fairs each event host 185 employers; 5000 Job Seekers)-these are the largest in the Department of Defense.
-Additional hiring events occur on as needed based on individual corporate requests.
+Soldiers’ opportunities to put what they learn into practice occur at SFL-TAP's bi-annual career fairs.
+Each event host 185 employers, 5,000 job seekers are the largest such career events in the Department of Defense.
+Additional hiring events occur on an as-needed basis on individual corporate requests.

-Automotive Technician Training, not a fully certified GM mechanic upon completion but close.
+This is an automotive technician training, that will not make you a fully-certified GM mechanic upon completion, but close.
 Recruiter specifically looking for 91Bs, but will take anyone with mechanical background and genuine passion for cars.
-4300 dealerships across the country, mainly outside the Central Texas area.
-Program does not provide tools, but works with soldier to help them negotiate their compensation package.
-Training is done on newer vehicles, with real focus on diagnosis and trouble shooting.
-30 students per class.
-Class is offered approximately four times per year.
-Training is done for the full five days of the week.
-Training is free of charge.
+There are 4,300 GM dealerships across the country, mainly outside the Central Texas area.
+Program does not provide tools, but works with soldiers to help them negotiate their compensation package.
+Training is done on newer vehicles with focus on diagnosis and trouble shooting.
+There are 30 students per class and the class is offered approximately four times per year.
+Training is done for the full five days of the week and is free of charge.

-Welding Program that rolls graduates into a Union apprenticeship.
-Training takes one full year off the five year apprenticeship.
-Placements made at 276 union locations across the nation.
-Class runs four days a week, ten hours a day.
+A welding program that rolls graduates into a union apprenticeship, this training takes one full year off the five-year apprenticeship.
+Placements are made at 276 union locations across the nation and class runs four days a week with 10-hour days.
 Students must pass a number of welding tests without imperfections.
-Looking for students who are looking to make this a long lasting career.
+The program is looking for students who are want to make this a long-lasting career.
 Training is free of charge.

-Hiring Our Heroes Corporate Fellowship Program (HOH)—12 Weeks
+Hiring Our Heroes Corporate Fellowship Program —12 weeks

-Corporate partnership that runs a Management Level project with participating industry businesses.
-Three days a week, students are with the company.
-One day per week, cohort is at the Texas Workforce Commission for classroom training.
-Partner companies changes with each cohort, dependent upon the make-up of students and their backgrounds.
-HOH has a strict deadline of events in order to be selected for the class.
-Generally, application is due two months prior to the start date of class.
+This is a corporate partnership that runs a management-level project with participating industry businesses.
+Three days a week, students are with the company and one day per week the cohort is at the Texas Workforce Commission for classroom training.
+Partner companies change with each cohort dependent upon the make-up of students and their backgrounds.
+Hiring our Heroes has a strict deadline of events in order to be selected for the class.
+Generally, applications are due two months prior to the start date of class.
 Resumes are required for selection.
-Most companies are out of Austin, sometimes Temple and Waco.
+Most companies are out of Austin, Texas while some are based in the Texas cities of Temple and Waco.
 Students must understand there is a transportation requirement.
 Training is free of charge.

-DFW Airport Police are responsible for the airport as well as the 35 mile radius around it.
-It is the 3rd highest paying police force in Texas.
+DFW airport police are responsible for the airport as well as the 35-mile radius around it.
+It is the third-highest paying police force in Texas.
 Training is in conjunction with Central Texas College.
-Upon completion they are certified Texas officers (bear in mind some departments have specific additional requirements).
+Upon completion, graduates are certified Texas officers (bear in mind some departments have specific additional requirements).
 DFW has a strict timeline of events for application.
 The most recent class had an application deadline approximately four months prior to class start date.
-This is because of the extensive application process, background investigation, physical fitness test, and psychological examination.
+This is because of the extensive application process, background investigation, physical fitness test and psychological examination.
 Training is free of charge.

-VA’s Warrior Training Advancement Course (WARTAC) – 10 weeks – Veterans Service Representatives
+VA’s Warrior Training Advancement Course – 10 weeks – veterans service representatives

-Federal Position as a Veterans Service Representative.
-Students will learn how to document and compile health information that will eventually lead to a disability rating.
-Work environment is an office, cubicle style with constant flow of paperwork and fast turnaround times.
-Most states only have one Regional Office; Texas has two (Waco and Houston).
+A federal position as a Veterans Service Representative, students will learn how to document and compile health information that will eventually lead to a disability rating.
+Work environment is a cubicle-style office with a constant flow of paperwork and fast turnaround times.
+Most states only have one regional office, Texas has two (Waco and Houston).
 Areas with WARTAC training are usually oversaturated and availability is extremely limited.
-WARTAC has a strict timeline of events, as well as the need for a federal resume.
+WARTAC has a strict timeline of application events, as well as the need for a federal resume.
 There is a mandatory brief that usually occurs two months prior to the start of class.
 Class is only run twice a year.
 Students must be active duty the entire length of class.
-The position has a jumping scale for the first three years starting as a GS-07, GS-09, and GS-10.
+The position has a jumping scale for the first three years starting as a GS-07, GS-09 and GS-10.
 Training is free of charge.